david-tejada/rango/readme.md

 ### Changing Hints Font Family

 If you find hints text difficult to read, apart from using the commands for changing the hints size and font weight, you can change the monospace font in the browser settings and the hints will render with that font.

+## Known Issues and Limitations

+- There is currently no way to open a pure CSS dropdown menu like the "hover" menu in [this example](https://www.tailwindtoolbox.com/components/megamenu-demo.php#).
+It is not possible to activate the `:hover` pseudo class in javascript and this will only be possible once I implement cursor moving/clicking.

 ## Contributing